Thomas-Nguyen12/ATAC-Seq-Pipeline/README.md

 <img width="577" alt="Screenshot 2025-04-18 at 15 15 49" src="https://github.com/user-attachments/assets/9492946f-924f-4fe2-bfb0-05ac6ae8f99f" />

 _Figure 2: Schematic of ATAC-Seq pipeline.
-(A) Paired-end sequenced samples are inputted into a preprocessing script that cleans and produces peaksets and bigwig files for visualisation.
+(A) Paired-end sequenced samples are inputted into a preprocessing script that cleans and produces peaksets (narrowPeak) for further analysis and bigwig files for visualisation in a genome browser.
 (B) Using a user-provided sample sheet,  a second script applies DiffBind towards each sample peakset and contrasts them based on their cell-type (made using Biorender)_